 \subsection{Model Transferability}

-We examine the transferability of ML models by testing the in-lab trained ML models with the real-world data.
+We examine the transferability of ML models by testing the in-lab trained ML models with the real-world dataset.
 Table~\ref{tab:generalize} shows the overall MAE values for frame rate estimation.
-When considering the \ipml approach, there is a slight increase in MAE for both \teams and \webex, specifically 0.7~FPS and 0.3~FPS, respectively, compared to using models trained on real-world data.
+When considering the \ipml approach, MAE increases marginally for both \teams and \webex, specifically by 0.7~FPS and 0.3~FPS, respectively, compared to using models trained on real-world data.
 However, for \meet, the MAE significantly increases by 10~FPS.
-Upon further inspection, we find that \textit{IAT [min]} is the most important feature for the in-lab-trained \ipml model in this case.
-Considering the disparity in bitrates between real-world and lab data for \meet, it is likely that the IAT distribution differs as well, consequently leading to errors in frame rate prediction.
+Upon further inspection, we find that \textit{IAT [min]} is the most important feature for the in-lab-trained \ipml model.
+Considering the disparity in bitrates between real-world and lab data for \meet, it is likely that the IAT distribution also differs, leading to errors in frame rate prediction.
 Interestingly, the decline in performance for \meet using the \rtpml method is not as pronounced as observed in the \ipml method.
-This disparity can be attributed to the higher importance of the number of unique RTP timestamps as a feature which in some sense is a direct indicator of frame rate compared to IAT.
+This disparity can be attributed to the higher importance of the number of unique RTP timestamps as a feature, which in some sense is a more direct indicator of frame rate compared to IAT.

-The trend persists for video bitrate and resolution with a significant drop in accuracy for \meet, but only a slight decrease for \teams and \webex (see Tables~\ref{tab:bitrate-transfer} and \ref{tab:jitter-transfer} in Appendix).
-The non-transferability for \meet can again be attributed to the presence of a distinct distribution that was not previously encountered, i.e, calls with high bitrate and high resolution.
-This discrepancy suggests that the model lacks the ability to effectively extrapolate to unseen distributions.
+The trend persists for video bitrate and resolution, with a significant drop in accuracy for \meet but only a slight decrease for \teams and \webex (see Tables~\ref{tab:bitrate-transfer} and \ref{tab:jitter-transfer} in the Appendix).
+The non-transferability for \meet can again be attributed to the presence of a distinct distribution that was not previously encountered, i.e., calls with high bitrate and high resolution.
+This discrepancy suggests that the model cannot effectively extrapolate to unseen distributions.